Vermont Baskets -Basketmakers-

 Baskets of black ash and sweetgrass, made by Valerie, Megan and Emily.

-Descendants from a family of Abenaki basket makers, the 3 family members proudly carry on their Abenaki ancestors tradition of basket-making.
+From a long family line of basket makers, the 3 family members proudly carry on their ancestors tradition of making baskets.

 Memories and stories of the family's basket-making and the gathering of black ash logs for splint, are cherished family history.

-Oral history has been handed down from relatives, including Valerie's grandmother and father, as well as other elders.
+Oral and written history has been handed down from relatives, including Valerie's grandmother and father, as well as other elders in the community.

 Valerie, Megan and Emily have completed an apprenticeship with master Abenaki basketmaker Jeanne Brink and have given a number of basket making demonstrations.